joneavila/dissatisfaction-models/README.md

 ### Frame-level k-NN model

 A k-nearest neighbor classifier using MATLAB's `fitcknn` function.
 Reads labels from annotator `ja`.
 Trains with train set and predicts on dev set.
-The F-score is 0.328 and mean absolute error is 0.523.
+The F-score is 0.328 and mean absolute error (MAE) is **0.523**.

 To run from MATLAB: `>>kNNframeLevel`